mayagold/routemapp/README.md

 * Wireframe of the site.
 * Styling of the site page(s).
 * Create Session Registration and Login associating user to DB contributions.
 (DB models (routes&comments - Users/pw))
+* Add image, type: string, to user schema
+* profile photos in code will be (input type = url)

 ***************************************************************